A Remark on Gelfand Duality for Spectral Triples: Introduction

 In applications to physics (at least for those branches that are dealing with ``metric structures'' such as general relativity), it would be important to ``tune'' Gel'fand-Na\u\i mark's correspondence in order to embrace classes of spaces with more detailed geometric structures (e.g.~differential, metric, connection, curvature).

 In recent times, Connes' non-commutative geometry~\cite{C,FGV} has emerged as the most outstanding proposal in this direction, based on the notion of spectral triple.

-In this short note we provide a simple further example of categorical anti-equivalence between Riemannian spin manifolds and commutative Connes' spectral triples (see theorem~\ref{th: co-re}).
+In this note we provide a further example of categorical anti-equivalence between Riemannian spin-manifolds and commutative Connes' spectral triples (see theorem~\ref{th: co-re}).
 This line of thought is expected to play an important role in future developments of the categorical structure of non-commutative geometry, and spectral triples in particular (see~\cite{BCL0}), as well as in the study of (geometric) quantization, where the construction of functorial relations between ``commutative'' and ``quantum'' spaces are central points of investigation.

-Although the idea of reconstructing a smooth manifold out of a commutative spectral triple has been latent for some time, (see~\cite{C4,C10,Re1,RV,C17,C12}) the point to promote it to a categorical level seems to be new.
+Although the idea of reconstructing a smooth manifold out of a commutative spectral triple has been latent for some time (see~\cite{C4,C10,Re1,RV,C17,C12}), the point to promote it to a categorical level seems to be new.
 Our main tool is the notion of metric morphisms of spectral triples, namely those preserving Connes' distance on the state space.

 In the second part of the paper, we examine some connection between the category of ``metric spectral triples'' (on which the equivalence result is based) and our previous work on morphism of spectral triples~\cite{BCL3}.
 It should be possible to provide other equivalence results in terms of categories of spectral triples based on different notions of morphism (at least for some classes of Riemannian manifolds); some of these issues are presently under investigation (see~\cite[Section~4.1]{BCL0} for an overview).